The BPA Standard

-Oxo-biodegradable plastic can be tested and accredited to the OPA Standard in order to
+Oxo-biodegradable plastic can be tested and accredited to the BPA Standard in order to

 determine whether the product is actually oxo-biodegradable.